Mount Rainier: Geology

 Mount Rainier is a stratovolcano in the Cascade Volcanic Arc that consists of lava flows, debris flows, and pyroclastic ejecta and flows.
 Its early volcanic deposits are estimated at more than 840,000 years old and are part of the Lily Formation (about 2.9 million to 840,000 years ago).
-The early deposits formed a "proto-Rainier" or an ancestral cone prior to the present-day cone.
+The early deposits formed a "proto-Rainier" or an ancestral cone before the present-day cone.
 The present cone is more than 500,000 years old.

 The volcano is highly eroded, with glaciers on its slopes, and appears to be made mostly of andesite.
 Rainier likely once stood even higher than today at about 16000 ft before a major debris avalanche and the resulting Osceola Mudflow approximately 5,000 years ago.

-In the past, Rainier has had large debris avalanches, and has also produced enormous lahars (volcanic mudflows), due to the large amount of glacial ice present.
+In the past, Rainier has had large debris avalanches and enormous lahars (volcanic mudflows), due to the large amount of glacial ice present.
 Its lahars have reached all the way to Puget Sound, a distance of more than 30 mi.
-Around 5,000 years ago, a large chunk of the volcano slid away and that debris avalanche helped to produce the massive Osceola Mudflow, which went all the way to the site of present-day Tacoma and south Seattle.
+Around 5,000 years ago, a large chunk of the volcano slid away, and that debris avalanche helped to produce the massive Osceola Mudflow, which traveled as far as present-day Tacoma and south Seattle.
 This massive avalanche of rock and ice removed the top 1600 ft of Rainier, bringing its height down to around 14100 ft.
 About 530 to 550 years ago, the Electron Mudflow occurred, although this was not as large-scale as the Osceola Mudflow.

 After the major collapse approximately 5,000 years ago, subsequent eruptions of lava and tephra built up the modern summit cone until about as recently as 1,000 years ago.
 As many as 11 Holocene tephra layers have been found.

-Soils on Mount Rainier are mostly gravelly ashy sandy loams developed from colluvium or glacial till mixed with volcanic tephra.
-Under forest cover their profiles usually have the banded appearance of a classic podzol but the E horizon is darker than usual.
-Under meadows a thick dark A horizon usually forms the topsoil.
+Soils on Mount Rainier are mostly gravelly, ashy sandy loams developed from colluvium or glacial till mixed with volcanic tephra.
+Under forest cover, their profiles usually have the banded appearance of a classic podzol, but the E horizon is darker than usual.
+Under meadows, a thick dark A horizon usually forms the topsoil.